 What do students need to do to have adjustments made?

 Students who need reasonable adjustments because of a disability must provide the University with evidence of their disability in order that adjustments can be considered.
-Evidence should be provided to the Student Support Service.
+Evidence should be provided to Student Services.
 These details will be passed on to the relevant parts of the University and yourselves to enable you to pass this information on to the relevant parties.

 What if students do not want staff to know they have a disability?

 Students who do not wish to disclose their disability to their School of Study are likely to find that the reasonable adjustments that can be made for them will be limited.

 Below is a list of some of the most common reasonable adjustments made but it is not exhaustive.
 Student Services works with individual students referring to medical evidence, Disability Liaison Officers, Tutors, Administrative staff, Assessments Officers and the recommendations of Educational Psychologists and Study Needs Assessors to determine appropriate reasonable adjustments.

 The most common reasonable adjustment is an individual arrangement for academic examinations.
 This can comprise, for example, extra time for writing, rest breaks, use of a computer, individual invigilation, taking exams in a room with only a few other students.
 We also provide scribes and readers and combinations of arrangements appropriate to the individual.
 Requests for exam arrangements are made via Student Services.